nesi/support-docs/docs/Storage/Long-Term_Storage/Preparing_small_files_for_migration_to_Nearline_storage.md

     search results to items satisfying both criteria. (`find` also recognises the option `-or`, not relevant here.)
--   The option `-print0` separates results with the null character, so that spaces and other special characters in file names don\'t get misinterpreted as record separators.
+-   The option `-print0` separates results with the null character, so that spaces and other special characters in file names don't get misinterpreted as record separators.
 -   Piping to `xargs -0` gracefully handles a long list of arguments separated by null characters. `xargs` breaks up long lists of